IeuanHorton/StoredProcedureQualityOfLife/README.txt

-This repository holds a class libary that reduces the code written to call stored procedures.
+This repository holds a class libary that reduces the code needed to add parameters to a objCommand.

 EXAMPLE ON USE: